INSPECTIONS, PERMITS & CODES

 Fire codes, inspections and new construction plan reviews are designed to reduce risk and hazards throughout the community.

-Fire marshals conduct regular inspections are conducted of commercial properties such as:
+Fire marshals conduct regular inspections of commercial properties such as:

 - Apartment complexes

 - Churches and venues that host events or large assemblies of people